ashvardanian/StringZilla/README.md

 ```

 That means you can convert `Str` to `pyarrow.Buffer` and `Strs` to `pyarrow.Array` without extra copies.
+For more details on the tape-like layouts, refer to the [StringTape](https://github.com/ashvardanian/StringTape) repository.

 ## Quick Start: C/C++ 🛠️